The Maid I Hired Recently Is Mysterious

 The Maid I Hired Recently Is Mysterious (最近雇ったメイドが怪しい, Saikin Yatotta Meido ga Ayashī), also known as My Recently Hired Maid Is Suspicious, is a Japanese manga series written and illustrated by Wakame Konbu.
-The series debuted as a webcomic in 2019 before it began serialization in Square Enix's Monthly Gangan Joker magazine in January 2020.
-The series has been compiled into six tankōbon volumes as of September 2022.
+The series debuted as a webcomic in 2019.
+It was later serialized in Square Enix's Monthly Gangan Joker magazine from January 2020 to September 2024.
+The series has been compiled into eight tankōbon volumes as of November 2024.
 An anime television series adaptation by Silver Link and Blade aired from July to October 2022.

+Plot

+The story follows Yuuri, a boy that lives in a large estate, who is left in the care of his new maid, Lilith, after the death of his parents.
+Because of Lilith's alluring, secretive, and somewhat mysterious personality, Yuuri finds her extremely suspicious.
+Yuuri's misunderstandings surrounded by the paranoia over his maid's every move ends up forming a strange bond between them.